privacygmail cleanupemail security

 • Vulnerable to company data breaches

-• Subject to government requests/subpoenas
+• Subject to government requests and subpoenas

 • Employee access possible